Germany touts possible 'major role' for Canadian LNG in shift away from Russia | Headlines

 Canada is in the process of increasing its natural gas export capacity by up to 100,000 barrels of oil equivalent per day by the end of the year as Europe tries to decrease its reliance on Russian supplies.
 "Canada is doing our part to add to the global energy supply right now," Trudeau said, adding, however, that the goal is to make the country a key supplier of clean energy like hydrogen.

 Canada has two LNG projects planned on its Pacific coast: Shell-led LNG Canada is due to begin operating in 2025, and Woodfibre LNG, a subsidiary of Pacific Energy Ltd, is expected to be completed in 2027.
-Scholz, who is due to sign an agreement for a hydrogen "alliance" with Canada later on Tuesday, also said Canada "has almost boundless potential to become a superpower in sustainable energy and sustainable resource production".
+What is certain is that the two countries see hydrogen's potential as a clean fuel.

+Through the hydrogen alliance, Canada and Germany intend to establish a transatlantic supply corridor while also coordinating policies to attract investments in hydrogen projects.
+"German companies are already signing deals to buy made-in-Canada hydrogen," Trudeau said in Stephenville, Newfoundland.
+"There is no doubt the demand is there."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)